-A Guide to Tablets In 2021 For Schools
+A Guide to Tablets for Schools

 These days you don’t need a full laptop for the purposes of education.
 A lot of the educational software that your child will use is delivered over the Internet as Software-as-a-Service, meaning all they need to access it is a browser.
 As a result, the lighter, smaller form factor of a tablet makes a lot of sense as the companion to their classwork.